 - Reset the monitor to its factory defaults.

-- Check if any monitor cable pins are bend or damaged.
+- Check if any monitor cable pins are bent or damaged.
 Replace the cable.

 - If your laptop screen has issues try removing the battery for 1 hour then replace it back.